 The journey of sustaining a paradigm shift in education should be always evolving.
 At no point will a model be created that is definitive and final.
 While an initial vision might provide the necessary momentum for change, the rapid shifts in culture and societies will demand an ongoing envisioning process.
 No one should ever reach a conclusion that they have arrived at a fixed place of change.
 The journey of change requires continuous revisiting, reshaping and resetting of vision.
 It is an integral part of the process.
 An on-going and collective envisioning process has the potential to support the process of sustaining educational change and any resultant paradigm shift.

 Research processes are likewise fluid.
-Innovation that is founded on recognised research will have a strength that arises simply because of the recognition of the validity of the research.
-In an education context, this means that any learning community that continually draws from research, will be able to reference the legitimacy of approaches, especially in communities that might have a tendency to revert to previous practices.
+Innovation that is envisioned and founded on recognised research will have a strength that arises simply because of the recognition of the validity of the research.
+In an education context, this means that any learning community that continually draws from research will be able to reference the legitimacy of approaches, especially in communities that might have a tendency to revert to previous practices.
 If a new learning paradigm is to establish itself, it must provide the necessary evidence to support its principles.
 Research must include a focus on cognitive neuroscience, psychology and learning.

 As a community focuses on developing a collective educational vision and direction for itself, it is this combination of ‘blue sky thinking’ matched with an awareness of sound research into how learning works - the science of learning - that will support sustained change.